advanderveer/27067dd17/slot/README.md

 - [ ] Problem 2: What prevents a large portion of the voters to only vote on blocks that would cause them to be proposers the next round?
-Not a big issue? required majority of the network as they need to control both majority of voters and majortiy of proposers and they can't choose the seed.
+Not a big issue? required majority of the network as they need to control both majority of voters and majority of proposers and they can't choose the seed anyway.
 - [ ] Problem 3: what happens if there are enough proposers to reach the threshold value?
 This may happen if the threshold dips too low or when the network is segmented?